MueJ94/bats-mock/README.md

 mock_create
 ```

-Creates a mock program with a unique name in `BATS_TMPDIR` and outputs
+Creates a mock program with a unique name in `BATS_TEST_TMPDIR'.
+And adds
-its path.
+the directory to the beginning of the PATH variable.

 The mock tracks calls and collects their properties.
 The collected
 data is accessible using methods described below.